smart-on-fhir/smart-on-fhir.github.io/authorization/scopes-and-launch-context/index.md

 `resource` | `MedicationPrescription/123`| App was launched in the context of a specific resource (in this case, a particular medication prescription).
 This is a generic mechanism to communicate to an app that a particular resource is "of interest" at launch time.
 `intent` | `client-UI-target`| A string value describing the intent of the application launch, used by the client to select a particular UI context for initial display.
 Launch intent values are agreed upon in advance by both the SMART host and client.

+### Application Launch Intent
+Some client apps might provide more than one context or user interface that can be accessed during the SMART launch.
+The optional `intent` parameter in the launch context provides a mechanism for the SMART host to communicate to the client app which specific context should be displayed as the outcome of the launch.
+This allows for closer integration between the host and client, so that different launch points in the host can target specific displays within the client app.

+For example, a client app might provide three specific UI contexts, and inform the SMART host of the `intent` values that can be used to launch the app directly to one of the three contexts:

+* `summary` - A default UI context, showing a data summary
+* `recent-history` - A history display, showing a list of entries
+* `new-entry` - A form to create a new entry

+If a SMART host provides a value that the client does not recognize, or does not provide a value, the client app should display the default application UI context.

 ## Scopes for requesting identity data